 The biggest mosque in West Java is striking with its two tall minarets.
 The minarets open for public visitors from 9 AM to 4 pm daily.
 A lift would bring visitors up to the 16th floor, around 81 meters above the ground.

 Be spoiled by the aerial view of the city from these minarets.
 On a sunny day, visitors can see Mount Tangkuban Perahu clearly.
 To go up, an entry fee of IDR 7,000 is required.

 |Bandung Grand Mosque Minarets Entrance Fee|

 |Children & Adult||Rp7.000|

 The historic landmark Gedung Merdeka (Merdeka Building) is only 2 minutes walk from Alun-Alun Bandung.
 Merdeka Building has a museum, The Asian-African Conference Museum.
-The museum provides insight about the first international summit the Asian-African Conference.
+The museum provides insight into the first international summit the Asian-African Conference.

 Get a glimpse of what happened after world war II in the 50s.
 The 26 of newly independent states gather here.
 Out of one similarity.
-A faith of they has the right to control their own destiny as a nation.
+A faith that they have the right to control their own destiny as a nation.
 The conference also marks the first non-align movement in the world.

 A refusal to participate and join either eastern or western power.
 After a visit to Merdeka Building.
 Leave with new knowledge of past colonialism, independence movements, and world politics.

 A Time Travel At Asia-Afrika Street

 Prepare for an architectural tour as visitors walk around Bandung’s Asia-Afrika Street.
 There are numerous well-preserved colonial-style buildings at Asia-Afrika Street.
 De Vries is an art deco building that was once a grocery store.
 And it’s the first one that was built in Bandung.

 The building stands across the Merdeka Building.
 It is now owned by a private bank.
 Among many art deco buildings to see here are De Majestic, Swarha Hotel, Nedhandel NV Building, and Savoy Homman Hotel.

 Some of the buildings here are privately owned, serving as a bank or a fully functional hotel.
-Others belong to the government and inaccessible for the public visitor.
+Others belong to the government and inaccessible for public visitors.
 Nevertheless, it is still a treat to look at the old architecture from outside.
 Strolling among these buildings feels like a time travel to the past.

 A Piece of Europe in Alun-Alun Bandung